MitchDarrow/HHC_2025/act3_snowglobe_mjd.md

 ## Solution Overview

 The code on the outside of the building is binary and decodes to "imanok" which is konami spelled backwards.
-The konami code gives the door choice for each room after the first room.
+Konami code is a classic cheat sequence (↑ ↑ ↓ ↓ ← → ← → B A) often repurposed in games and puzzles.
+Because the word is inverted, the code sequence is likely inverted as well (Reversed Konami Code: A B →←  →← ↓ ↓ ↑ ↑).
+The konami code gives the choice for working doorways in each room.
+All doors work in the first room, and is designated the start.

 | Activity           | Primary Tactic | MITRE ATT&CK Technique ID             | MITRE ATT&CK Technique Name |
 | :-----------------------: | :--------------------------------: | :-----------------------: | :--------------------------------: |